cs-fullstack-2019-spring/mern-creact-read-cw-tdude0175/README.md

 - Include an edit button next to each movie that will allow you to add the cast of a movie.

 ### Challenge 2:
-- Only show the cast information that is not blank on the listing page.
+- Only show the actors/actresses that are in the movie.

 ### Challenge 3:
 - Style the movie information using a grid in a grid (similar to Bootstrap Cards)